 According to Dermatologist and Epionce founder Dr. Carl Thornfeldt, your diet and the supplements you take can have something to do with how fast your scars heal.
 "There are supplements that can help improve skin repair, like Zinc (ideally picolinate)," he says.
-However, it's important to note that while some supplements and foods may improve healing ability, clinical trials are lacking.
-Ideally, practice well-rounded nutrition so your skin has everything it needs to recover from injury efficiently.
+However, it's important to note that while some supplements and foods might improve healing ability, clinical trials are lacking.
+Ideally, practice well-rounded nutrition so your body has everything it needs generally and to recover from injury efficiently.

-Avoiding the sun will also help speed up healing, so don’t skimp on the sunscreen.
+According to our experts, avoiding sun exposure will also help speed up healing, so don’t skimp on the sunscreen.
 As Rouleau says, “From the moment the sun rises to when it sets, all of the daylight that gets on your skin, even on a cloudy day during winter, is keeping the dark pigment cells awake.
 Sunscreen gives them an opportunity to fade your acne scars,” she explains.
 “Of course, adding in an exfoliating product and a skin brightening product will dramatically fade acne scars faster, [but] if I had to choose just one, I’d say sunscreen.”

 "I recommend that you apply your regular acid serum to your skin in the evening as usual, and follow with moisturizer," Rouleau suggests.
 "Then, immediately wipe the scarred area with a damp cotton swab to remove previously applied products.
 Apply a very thin layer of my Post-Breakout Fading Gel.
 It’s recommended to use this gel no more than four nights a week.
 A post-breakout scar is very delicate and you don’t want to cause irritation.
 If redness or irritation occurs, cut back on usage or discontinue completely."